National Geographic Executive and Leadership Team

 Leadership Overview

-National Geographic has 4 executives leading key functions including finance, operations, and strategy.
+National Geographic has 4 executives leading key functions including finance, operations, strategy, and executive leadership.

-Driven by a mission to explore and protect our planet, National Geographic delivers premium science, adventure, and exploration content globally, fostering knowledge and conservation through its diverse media portfolio and worldwide initiatives.
+Driven by a mission to explore and protect our planet, National Geographic delivers premium science, adventure, and exploration content globally, fostering knowledge and conservation through a diverse media portfolio.

 Leadership Roles at National Geographic